 ELS is the set of actions needed to keep someone alive until professional help arrives.

-They include performing cardiopulmonary resuscitation (CPR), dealing with choking, serious bleeding and helping someone that may be having a heart attack.
+They include performing cardiopulmonary resuscitation (CPR), using an AED (see below), dealing with an unconscious but breathing casualty, helping someone who is choking and helping someone that may be having a heart attack.

 The benefit of CPR performed by a bystander in an out-of-hospital cardiac arrest is significant.